KarlTDebiec/Scinoephile/docs/development.rst

 - [x] Extend generate_images to check for minimal number of images
 - [x] Have AutoTrainer accept OCR Datasets rather than building its own
 - [x] Switch from storing each image as a 1D 6400 array to 2D 80x80 array
+- [x] Convert OCRDataset to an abstract class
 - [ ] Visualize weights
-- [ ] Re-implement test data collector
+- [ ] Re-implement test data, take ImageSubtitleDataset and use to populate
 - [ ] Extend generate_images to add set number of images rather than use total
 - [ ] Calculate difference between test images and generated images
 - [ ] Add log output to AutoTrainer